Press Ctrl+ to make text larger

 Welcome to 3D Design at the University of Plymouth.
 Plymouth is one of the UK's 10 largest universities and is consistently ranked among the top three modern design universities.
 Plymouth is a national leader for teaching excellence, and we are renowned for the amount of contact time and the quality of small group work and one-to-one tutorial.
 We are located at the prestigious modern Roland Levinsky Building right in the centre of Plymouth.
 The city and most accommodation is within walking distance, and so is the sea.
 We are committed to provide the highest quality of teaching and research and 50% of our research were judged as showing international excellence.

 The course recognises that students with design potential may not always have the right qualifications, therefore we invite all eligible applicants for a visit or interview.
 The majority of students come from A Levels or Foundation courses, and we welcome students from other backgrounds and ages.
 Progression into MA Design postgraduate degree attracts discounted fees.
-The University of Plymouth is one of only two universities to have been awarded seven prestigious National Teaching Fellowships and also demonstrates research of both national and international excellence.
+The University of Plymouth is one of a few universities to have been awarded seven prestigious National Teaching Fellowships and also demonstrates research of both national and international excellence.
 With a track record of 'widening participation', business partnerships and vocational courses, it has a good rate of graduate employment and is committed to improving the student experience, demonstrated by significant investment in new facilities.

 Special Features All students have their own desk space in our modern open plan studios, designed to encourage cross year dialog.
 All our staff are professionals in their field, including consultants from major practices like IDEO, Tangerine and Cambridge Consultants.
 You finish a project every 6 weeks, with good access to hands-on making in our well supported workshops, giving you lots of opportunities to add to your CV.
-All 1st year students are inducted together in the first term, and encouraged to trial three disciplines before confirming or changing.
+All 1st year students are inducted together in the first semester, and encouraged to trial three disciplines before confirming or changing.
 There is a cross-year 'Carousel' module after Christmas which teams up 1st and 2nd years, a trans-disciplinary module which involves other experts from the whole university such as marine, business and robotics, and an external context module which takes on the most prestigious competitions.
 We create products, furniture, services, environments, interiors, single unique objects, ceramics and ideas.
 Our staff offer regular contact hours with students and relish constructive debate.
 We offer an ever growing international exchange programme for level two and throughout all levels cultural field trips are undertaken.
 Our students are highly visible in the media and continue to make a huge impact on the design community.
 Their work is, insightful, material conscious, informed by current technologies and above all, useful.
 We offer four main routes to undergraduate study: Product Design, Spatial & Interiors, Designer Maker, and 3D Design (combined) which is a popular choice for those training to be teachers.

 BA Product Designer Product Design deals with the tangible experience of seeing, desiring, obtaining, and using a product, ultimately defining the consumer's emotional connection to the object.
 Through creative and analytical processes, designers determine the aesthetic and functional characteristics of a product.
 Specific skills and techniques are adopted to help identify new opportunities for innovation, design excellence, brand and visual identity.
 Should you be a Product Designer?
 Product Design provides you with skills to turn your ideas into real products, which are a pleasure to use.
 We teach design so that you can create delightful and rewarding experiences.
 And we have unique methods to help you identify opportunities for innovative new ideas, and play with aesthetics, functions and visual identities.
 Graduates from our course are working at major design consultancies, as well as in-house designers, and doing postgraduate research.